statico/kragnoth/lore.md

 > all of them fall in the end, from shakings of the Earth, or
 > siegecraft, or to the slow weathering of the years.

-So the dude makes a spell that digs the dungeon for his crib, but he's mad with power, and so the spell goes wrong and makes a random collection of rooms etc.  Somehow or other Hectovogrod himself is either gone or corrupted into a lich or something (end boss?), but the spell survives.
-Adventurers can discover runestones that teach them parts of the spell.
+So the dude realizes that building up is lame, but that building down is badass and totally metal, and so makes a spell that digs the dungeon for his crib.
+But he's mad with power, and so the spell goes wrong and makes a random collection of rooms etc, and never stops working on the dungeon, even to this day.
+Somehow or other Hectovogrod himself is either gone or corrupted into a lich or something (end boss?), but the spell survives.

+Adventurers can discover runestones in key locations in the dungeon that teach them parts of the spell.
 As they learn the spell, they can start to change the layout of the dungeon in small ways (say that's how they can start to make their own areas).

+This is closer to the traditional medeival fantasy vibe of nethack.

-Take 2 - Many Machines
+Take 2 - Ants Marching
 ======================

 This is more steampunk, perhaps: